Brazil at the 2020 Summer Olympics: Tennis

 Brazil entered six tennis players (four men and two women) into the Olympic tournament.
 João Menezes secured an outright berth in the men's singles by advancing to the final match at the 2019 Pan American Games in Lima, with Thiago Monteiro (world no. 83) joining him based on the ATP World Rankings of June 13, 2021.

 Having been directly entered into the singles, Monteiro opted to play with his partner Marcelo Demoliner in the men's doubles, following the eventual withdrawals of several tennis players, with Marcelo Melo and Bruno Soares teaming up for the third consecutive time at the Games by finishing among the world's top 20 in the ATP Doubles Rankings.
 On the women's side, Luisa Stefani and Laura Pigossi granted an invitation from ITF to compete in the doubles, as several tennis players opted to withdraw from the tournament.

 Soares felt a severe abdominal pain during the flight to Tokyo.
-He was diagnosed with appendicitis and had to undergo surgery, which he prevented from participating in the competition.
+He was diagnosed with appendicitis and had to undergo surgery, preventing him from his participation at the Games.
 Instead, his partner Melo officially paired up with Demoliner.